FGMEMBERS/727-230/README.md

 * Systems (a priority list will be made after the finishing of the poll above)

 *You want to help?
 Great!,*
-just leave a post here and tell us what you want to be.
+just leave a post <a href="http://thejabberwocky.net/viewtopic.php?f=15&t=86">here</a> and tell us what you want to be.